 Admission to the Graduate School is required either through a degree program or through Nondegree, Category A status.
 Applicants must have a baccalaureate degree from a regionally accredited university and a grade point average of at least 3.00 in the last 60 credit hours of work, including any graduate work.
 Applicants who are currently enrolled in a graduate degree program at Wichita State University and desire to complete the Graduate Certificate must notify the Graduate School and complete a separate plan of study listing the required certificate courses.

 Applicants who speak English as a second language must have a score of 600 or more on the Test of English as a Foreign Language (TOEFL) and a score of 50 or more on the Test of Spoken English (TSE) or the Speaking Proficiency English Assessment Kit (SPEAK) test.

-Graduate faculty from the Hugo Wall School of Public Affairs at Wichita State University teach the courses in the Graduate Certificate in Nonprofit Management program.
+Graduate faculty from Wichita State University Hugo Wall School of Public Affairs teach the courses.

 Annie Murach, Student Services Coordinator